jonathanmnovak/hello-world-sweetviz/README.md

 Cons
 * Wide screen monitor is required to view on the outputs from the html report
-* When analyzing a specific feature, the relationship with the target variable isn't broken down by each dataset (train and test) and instead is combined.
+* When analyzing a specific feature, the relationship with the target variable isn't broken down by each dataset (train and test) and instead it is combined.
 This is a much needed enhancement to see if the distributions of features and the target variables are consistent between training and testing.
 * No tags to represent data issues.
 This is a nice feature in the pandas profiling package that isn't available in sweetviz.
 However, the missing values percentages are